 How do I know if I have excess indoor humidity?

 Check for damp spots on ceilings and room-side surfaces of exterior walls, particularly closets.
-Look for water and ice on windows.
-Even water-filled blisters on outside paint surfaces indicate excessive indoor humidity.
+Look for water and ice on the interior surfaces of windows and doors.

 What does excess humidity do to my home?

 Excess humidity contributes to the deterioration of a home.
 Excessive humidity can pass through walls and freeze in the insulation.
 In spring it melts, damaging your ceiling and walls.
-Or, humidity can force its way out through siding to form blisters under your exterior paint.
+Humidity has been known to force its way out through siding to form blisters under exterior paint.

 Can moisture actually go through walls?

-Yes!
-It's because of a force called "vapor pressure".
+Yes, through a force called "vapor pressure".
 Moisture in wet air tries to flow toward drier air to equalize itself.
 This flow acts independently of air currents.
 In winter, inside air is much more humid than colder outside air.
-So, the vapor pressure, or equalization process, actually forces the inside moisture through cement, wood, plaster, and brick, toward the outside.
+So, the vapor pressure actually pushes the inside moisture through wood, plaster, concrete and brick, toward the outside.

 What happens then?

-Because certain varnishes and paints block the flow of moisture, condensation can occur between the inside and outside walls, or under exterior paint surfaces.
-It can rot a homes wood frame and blister the paint.
+Paint and varnish can block the flow of moisture, causing condensation to occur between the inside and outside walls, or under exterior paint surfaces.
+It can rot a home's wood frame and blister the paint.